vutuv/vutuv/README.md

 To start the Phoenix endpoint within an iex shell, run `iex -S mix phx.server`.

+For information about accessing the Vutuv API, see the [API guide](https://github.com/vutuv/vutuv/blob/master/API_GUIDE.md).

 See the [contributing guide](https://github.com/vutuv/vutuv/blob/master/CONTRIBUTING.md) for more information about setting up your development environment and opening pull requests.